Skip to main content

 Using Dumb-Init with your Dockerfile

-You will have to install dumb-init in the dockerfile, also its advisable call this before other command layers.
+You will have to install dumb-init in the Dockerfile, also it's advisable to call this before other command layers.

 with ENTRYPOINT, you can call the dumb-init to be the PID 1